Toyota Supra: 1979

 The mid-1979 changes for the 1980 model year US model were mostly cosmetic.
-The interior received a redesigned center console and a digital quartz clock.
-On the exterior were redesigned side view mirrors and 14x51/2 inch aluminum wheels were standard (the previous year had steel wheels with plastic wheel covers as standard and the aluminum wheels were optional).
+The interior received a redesigned centre console and a digital quartz clock.
+On the exterior were redesigned side view mirrors and 14x51/2 inch aluminium wheels were standard (the previous year had steel wheels with plastic wheel covers as standard and the aluminium wheels were optional).
 In addition, body molded mudflaps became available.
 On cars finished in copper metallic and white, the mudflaps were painted the body colour while the mudflaps were left black on all other colours.
 On the rear of the mudflaps, the word "Celica" was painted in white lettering.

 The official Supra site also notes that there was an addition of optional leather-trimmed seating and automatic climate-control.

 1980

-In August 1980 (for the 1981 model year), the Supra received an upgrade in displacement with the 2.8-liter 5M-E engine.
+In August 1980 (for the 1981 model year), the Supra received an upgrade in displacement with the 2.8-litre 5M-E engine shared with the Crown (S110).
 It was still a 12-valve SOHC engine, but had a power output of 116 hp and 145 lbft of torque.
 The car's automatic transmission was changed to the revised Toyota A43D and it gained a revised final drive gearing.
 Because of the change in engine and transmission a new chassis code of MA47 was given to the 1981 model.
 Performance figures for this model include a 0–60 mph (97 km/h) acceleration time of 10.24 seconds and a 1/4-mile time of 17.5 seconds at a speed of 77.7 mi/h.

 Also in 1980 (for the 1981 model year), a new Sports Performance Package became an option, which included sport suspension, raised white letter tyres, and front and rear spoilers.
 This also marked the last year that an 8-track tape player was offered in any Supra.